mihaip/previous/readme.previous.txt

   > Fixes bug that caused mouse to be unlocked after resuming emulation.
   > Fixes bug that caused stuck modifier keys after using shortcuts.
   > Fixes bug that caused sporadic display errors in the boot options dialog.

+Previous v3.1 (unreleased):
+  > Improves accuracy of the memory map for ROM and video memory.

  7) Running Previous